Are you a green tea fan?

 I’ve been cutting back on coffee lately.
 I find it rather acidic on my stomach, and in my old age, it now makes me jittery (true story).

 But on mornings that I need a little pick-me-up, I love a warm cup of green tea.

-Friends, that’s a lot of antioxidants.
+Matcha is a powdered green tea containing 137 times more antioxidants than brewed green tea (like, whoa).
+Both come from the tea plant (camellia sinensis), but with matcha, the entire leaf is consumed.
+Friends, matcha has a lot of antioxidants.
 And we all know antioxidants are important because they fight cancer-causing free radicals in the body (among other benefits).

 If you give this recipe a try, let us know!
 Leave a comment, rate it, and don’t forget to tag a picture #minimalistbaker on Instagram.
 We’d love to see what you come up with!
 Cheers, friends.

 - 2 peeled, sliced and frozen ripe bananas (~120 g each)

 - 1/4 cup chopped ripe pineapple (optional // frozen is best)

 - 3/4 - 1 cup light coconut milk (canned or carton)*